szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Cloak of the Sewers also protect vs. poison (1661) (BG2EE EET)

-This makes the cloak grant a +1 bonus to save vs. Death and 50% poison damage reduction.
+This makes the cloak grant a +1 bonus to Save vs. Death and 50% poison damage reduction.

 ### Make Montolio's Cloak grant extra perks to rangers (1662) (BG2EE EET)